romanhujer/SQM/SQM_esp/README.md

 For an ESP-01, select "Generic 8266 Module".

+Need insatll this Arduino library
+* BMx280MI
+* Adafruit Unified Sensor

 Pin CHPD/EN must be HIGH (connected to 3.3V)
 Pin GPIO0 must be LOW (connected to GND).
-Use flash swich on PCB aan reset
+Use flash swich on PCB and reset